andrewmoles2/rTrainIntroduction/README.md

 # rTrainIntroduction

-Series of short introduction to R training courses, built for online delivery with binder and RStudio
+Series of short introduction to R training courses, built for online delivery with binder and RStudio.

+Workshop 1: Numeric variables